-Station Facilities: Ticket Office, Buffet, Model Shop, Museum, Toilets, Large Car Park.
+Station Facilities: Ticket Office, Buffet, Museum, Toilets, Large Car Park.
 Please check for opening times.

 The quarry at Meldon, 2.5 miles beyond Okehampton, was purchased by the London & South Western Railway in 1897 to provide track ballast.
 A small station at Meldon Quarry Halt was constructed during the 1920s but the larger station that exists today has been in use since 2000.
 Meldon Quarry signal box, now no longer present, opened in 1903 and closed in 1970.
 A unique feature was the steel mesh over the windows to protect the box from flying debris during blasting in the quarry.
 Stone trains continued to operate to Meldon until the closure of the quarry in 2011.

 Meldon is also the location of the Dartmoor Railway rolling stock workshop.
+Regrettably this is not accessible by the public.
 The official name of the station is in the process of being changed from Meldon Quarry to Meldon Viaduct.

-Station Facilities: Meldon Buffet, Toilets, Model Railway.
+Station Facilities: Meldon Buffet, Toilets.
 Please check for opening times.

 Beyond Meldon, the Granite Way trail continues across Meldon Viaduct (built 1874) and along most of the former trackbed for about 8 miles as far as Lydford.
 Shortly after the viaduct is the site of Meldon Junction, where the lines to Padstow and Bude once branched off.
 The former main line to Plymouth continued through Lydford, Tavistock and Bere Alston.
 Meldon Summit, to the west of Meldon Junction, was the highest point on the line and also the highest point on the whole of the Southern Railway at 950 ft (290 m) above sea level.